jakeshivers/DEC-project-1/README.md

-# Monthly petroleum based product market prices

-## Description, context and goals.

-This project demonstrates the usage of using Python to extract, transform, and load data.
-The project is hosted in a container on AWS.
-We pulled data from [eis.gov](www.eis.gov).
-We used the API data to track and compare historical petroleum products over the course of the year.
+# Project Overview

+## Project Context & Goals
+This project was designed to implement an ELT pipeline that extracts monthly petroleum based product market prices from [eis.gov](www.eis.gov), loads the processed data into AWS and transforms it according to specified requirements.

+Our key goals included:

+<li>Extracting data demonstrating ability to handle both live and static datasets<br>
+<li>Perform data transformations according to requirements (showing 7 transformation techniques)<br>
+<li>Deploying the pipeline in a containerized environment on AWS <br>
+<li>Demonstrate collaboration by using GitHub for parallel coding and Jira for progress tracking

+## Team Members
+<li>Stepheny Agbara<br>
+<li>Kat Janyawadee<br>
+<li>Jake Shivers

 ## Project Administration
 [Atlasian page](https://dataengineerproject.atlassian.net/wiki/spaces/DPG/overview)<br>